abetterstory/abetter-wordpress/plugins/enable-media-replace/readme.txt

 * [Regenerate Thumbnails Advanced](https://wordpress.org/plugins/regenerate-thumbnails-advanced/) - Fast, free and simple to use plugin to regenerate the thumbnails for your site after changing a theme (for example).
 Supported & maintained by [ShortPixel](https://ShortPixel.com)

 == Changelog ==

+= 3.6.2 =

+Release date: November 8th, 2021
+* Fix: there was an issue in file.php with checking mime-type, resulting in weird mime-type values in certain cases (thanks @dougaxe1 for the PR);
+* Fix: if target mime type returns empty, don't store that;
+* Tweak: removed old notification about SPIO.

+= 3.6.1 =

+Release date: October 27th, 2021
+* Fix: there was a broken image in one of the plugin notices;
+* Fix: added a check for the function `mime_content_type`, which doesn't seem to always be available on various hosts;
+* Fix: the plugin checks if the current user has rights to install/activate plugins and only then displays the 1-click installers and also a filter is available now;

+= 3.6.0 =

+Release date: October 11th, 2021
+* New: Constant EMR_CAPABILITY can define extra user roles to allow and deny replacements;
+* New: Replacing an usual image with an SVG file will just replace all thumbnails by the main file;
+* New: Also replaces caption when set in Exif data (when replacing with updating all links);
+* Tweak: Added Now and Original options to Custom Date for usability;
+* Tweak: changes/updates to the banners from the EMR screen;
+* Fix: EMR now respects edit_other_posts permissions using default permissions;
+* Fix: EMR with ALLOW_UNFILTERED_UPLOADS enabled (and allowed role) will not limit non-allowed uploads;
+* Fix: some missing and wrong text-domains are now corrected (thanks @alexclassroom);
+* Fix: a missing dot in the plugin description was preventing the transaltions to properly work;
+* Fix: the plugin can now be uninstalled/deleted on PHP 8.

 = 3.5.0 =